-Willy Legrand, Professor at IUBH International University Bad Honnef – Bonn in Germany, in this interview shares his views on sustainability and gives practical tips how hotel managers and operators can prepare for zero emission regulations.
-He also highlights hospitality champions who are particularly innovative with their sustainability initiatives and illustrates why the hotel sector is having such a hard time in becoming more environmentally sustainable and climate friendly.
+Willy Legrand, Professor at IUBH International University Bad Honnef – Bonn in Germany, in this interview shares his views on sustainability and gives practical tips on how hotel managers and operators can prepare for zero-emission regulations.
+He also highlights hospitality champions who are particularly innovative with their sustainability initiatives and illustrates why the hotel sector is having such a hard time in becoming more environmentally sustainable and climate-friendly.

 Willy, having been involved in research and teaching on hospitality and sustainability for many years, do you remember what first got you interested in the topic?

 I grew up on a farm.
 The careful handling of nature and use of resources such as water and soil and the constant monitoring of weather conditions during planting or harvesting season was part of my everyday life growing up.

 I chose to study geography and continued with an MBA with a specialization in Corporate Environmental Management before moving on with my PhD.
 Ultimately, my desire was to combine my interest and knowledge of the functioning of our environment with the hospitality industry.

 Following years of experience working in the hospitality industry, here too I quickly noticed the imperative to carefully handle natural resources; our prime input into all our operations in form of food, energy, water, construction material etc.

 How has your view on the hotel industry changed over the years, especially in terms of its sustainability?

 The hotel industry has implement myriads of measures pertaining to mitigating environmental impacts over the past two decades.
 Many of those are certainly good when assessed in isolation and have provided hotel owners and managers with good return on their investments.